jamesrwhite/minicron/README.md

 Installation
 -------------

-minicron is currently under heavy development and as such I would not recommend that you use this in production yet but I encourage you to give it a try in a non critical environment and help me to improve it and work towards the first stable release (1.0).
+minicron is currently under heavy development and I make no gurantees about stability while it remains pre 1.0, as such I would not recommend that you use this in production but I encourage you to give it a try in a non critical environment and help me to improve it and work towards the first stable release.

 minicron used to be available to install via [Ruby Gems](https://rubygems.org/gems/minicron), all future releases (>= 0.8) will no longer be published there and made available as [ZIP file releases](https://github.com/jamesrwhite/minicron/releases) instead.